ali-7/terminal-ws/README.md

 cd Desktop
 ```

-If you want to change your current directory to another directory, **not in the same folder** you will need to use the **absolute Path** for that folder or you need to go up levels to use the **relative paths**.
+If you want to change your current directory to another directory, **not in the same folder** you will need to use the **absolute Path** for that folder or you will need to go up levels to use the **relative paths**.

 **How do you know which directory you are in if you forget or don't know?**
-You can use a command called `pwd` (present working directory) which will display the **absolute path** and let you know what current directory you are working in.
+You can use a command called `pwd` which is short for **_"present working directory"_**. which will display the **absolute path** and let you know what current directory you are working in.
 So if you are ever unsure, just type in `pwd`.

 ### 2- Creating Files And Folders: